 Lahey Hospital & Medical Center is one of two facilities in the area that has a GE Discovery Series 64-slice, hybrid positron emission technology (PET) and computerized tomography (CT) scanner.
 Our comprehensive PET/CT program is ACR accredited and is able to provide patients with the highest quality diagnostic PET/CT services currently available.

 Our full service program offers PET/CT scanning for the following Neurological indications: Alzheimer's, frontal temporal dementia, cognitive impairment, refractory seizures for preoperative evaluation.

 The Department of Diagnostic Radiology offers a full range of diagnostic imaging techniques and interventional services.
 The department maintains ongoing research partnerships with several high technology companies for the development of systems that apply computer technology to imaging processes.
 Consultations regarding individual cases are encouraged.

 Neuroradiology is a subspecialty of Lahey's Department of Diagnostic Radiology that is devoted to the imaging of the central nervous system (the brain and spine) and the head and neck.
 Imaging modalities used in neuroradiology include magnetic resonance imaging (MRI), CT scan, diagnostic angiography and myelography.

 Neurological research helps to further our understanding of neurological disorders, such as Parkinson’s, ALS, Multiple Sclerosis, stroke, and epilepsy, amongst other diseases and disorders.
 To support the Neurology Department contact the Philanthropy Office at (781) 744-3333 or donate online.

-To learn more about research studies in Neurology at Lahey Hospital & Medical Center, please contact our clinical research specialist:
+To learn more about research studies in Neurology at Lahey Hospital & Medical Center, please reach out to our clinical research contact: